xarray-contrib/xarray.dev/src/posts/xwrf/index.md

 ![xWRF logo](https://github.com/xarray-contrib/xwrf/blob/main/docs/source/_static/xwrf_logo_bg_light.svg)

-In the past, when analyzing [Weather Research and Forecasting (`WRF`)](https://www.mmm.ucar.edu/weather-research-and-forecasting-model) data with python you would be restricted to using the [`wrf-python`](https://wrf-python.readthedocs.io/en/latest/) package.
-This is not very convenient, especially when working on very large datasets since it uses compiled Fortran code in the background essentially preventing the user from scaling to cluster-scale using utilities like [`dask`](https://www.dask.org/).
+The [Weather Research and Forecasting model (`WRF`)](https://www.mmm.ucar.edu/weather-research-and-forecasting-model) is a mesoscale numerical weather prediction system, used for atmospheric research and operational forecasting.
+Among other private meteorological organizations, it is currently used by [NCEP](https://weather.gov/ncep/).

+`WRF` produces [NetCDF](https://www.unidata.ucar.edu/software/netcdf/) files for output, which have some custom quirks.
+In order to post-process these files with python, the tool of choice would be the [`wrf-python`](https://wrf-python.readthedocs.io/en/latest/) package.
+While `wrf-python` has a rich set of functionality, it also has some detrimental aspects which inspired a move away from it.
+One such aspects is its lack of direct integration with distributed/parallel tools, such as [`dask`](https://www.dask.org/), which enable the ability to work these larger terabyte or possibly even petabyte scale datasets.

+Here, we present to you [`xWRF`](https://github.com/xarray-contrib/xwrf/) (v0.0.2), a lightweight interface for working with the model output in [Xarray](https://docs.xarray.dev/en/stable/).
+It is the successor of an earlier version of `xWRF` presented in the [NCAR-ESDS blog](https://ncar.github.io/esds/posts/2021/xarray-wrf-example/) in October 2021.
-Here, we present to you [`xWRF`](https://github.com/xarray-contrib/xwrf/), a lightweight interface for working with the model output in [Xarray](https://docs.xarray.dev/en/stable/).
-Using `xWRF` enables a seamless integration of the unique `WRF` data format into Xarray and the [Pangeo](https://pangeo.io/) software stack.
+Since then, the package has matured considerably and now enables a seamless integration of the unique `WRF` data format into Xarray and the [Pangeo](https://pangeo.io/) software stack.
 It achieves this by:

 1. transforming `WRF` data into CF- and COMODO-compliant xarray datasets
 2. converting `WRF` units into [`pint`](https://pint.readthedocs.io/en/stable/)-friendly ones